A guide to Standard Test for Puppies

 Brucellosis

-• Highly contagious bacterial infection.
+• Contagious bacterial infection.

 • Most common in unsterilised adult dogs.